heikadog/zml/zml.md

 290. palletzer (@palletzer.bsky.social), ZooKitty (@zookitty.bsky.social), Zetawolf (@zetapaw.bsky.social), thato (@thato12351151.bsky.social), and Jelix (@jelixcat.bsky.social) are open zoophiles.
 291. Zarky (@zarkyzeta.bsky.social) is an open zoophile.
 They referred to a meme claiming zoophiles and therians were the same thing as "one of our [memes]" in a conversation with zoophiles: (<https://archive.today/lPD8X>)
 292. Local (@localzeta.bsky.social) and Pervysub (@pervysub.bsky.social) are open zoophiles.
-293. Calypso (@calypsoreturns.bsky.social) interacts with zoophiles.
+293. Calypso (@calypsoreturns.bsky.social) and Kitsunegi Blaze (@kitsunegi-blaze.bsky.social) follow open zoophiles.